-The figurse are very simple to make, using basic techniques like the double crochet (US: single crochet), increase and decrease.
-You can view the projects on Ravelry, where you can add your own projects and photos; to download a PDF of the full pattern just click the links:
+The figures are very simple to make, using basic techniques like the double crochet (US: single crochet), increase and decrease.
+You can view the projects on Ravelry, where you can add your own projects and photos; to download a PDF of the full pattern just click the links.

 Why are dolls of women in STEM important?